SAP-samples/teched2025-AI164/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AI164 - Getting started with Joule: Provisioning and Contextualization.

 ## Overview